PavlidisLab/markerGeneProfile/README.md

 allGenes = allHumanDopaGenes[allHumanDopaGenes %in% mgp_LesnickParkinsonsExp$Gene.Symbol]
 ```

-Other genes can be removed because mgpEstimate thinks they don't correlate well with the rest of the genes.
-Details of this process can be found in Mancarci et al. 2017 manuscript
+Other genes can be removed because mgpEstimate thinks they don’t
+correlate well with the rest of the genes.
+Details of this process can
+be found in Mancarci et al. 2017
+manuscript

 ``` r
 allGenes[!allGenes %in% rownames(estimations$usedMarkerExpression$Dopaminergic)]